 Pre-booking is required for all paid activities as there's no guarantee of available spaces by the time you board your ship.
 Book early as spaces fill quickly.
-Please see your pre-departure guide for a list of provided gear for each Adventure Option.

 SEA KAYAKING

 Imagine gliding across the surface of a bay in the presence of icebergs and glaciers.
 Our Sea Kayaking program is a great way to intimately explore your surroundings.
 A small group of kayakers will plan to go out multiple times per voyage as an alternative to shore landings or Zodiac cruises.